I was at an event recently when I heard the following during a presentation:

 “we are VC funded so don’t have to worry much about hosting costs…”

-Having worked for about 6 startups over the last 10 years (none of them VC funded incidentally), this was probably the most arresting thing I have heard all year.
+Having worked for 6 startups over a 12 year period (none of them VC funded incidentally), this was probably the most arresting thing I have heard all year.

 To be fair, it was not the CEO of the company talking, but what was perhaps more worrying was that the Gen Y chap presenting probably believed this from something that has been said at a more senior level.